rpuntaie/txdir/README.rst

       -v              Print version information.
       -l              Create a flat listing instead of an indented text tree from file tree.
+      -a              Use ASCII instead of unicode when printing the indented text tree.
       -f              Omit files.
 Just directories, when creating a text tree from a file tree.
       -d              Include dot files/directories when creating a text tree from